 - Make small ladoos shapes from this mixture using your hands.

-- Store them in an air-right container and keep them refrigerated for them to last to last for a few weeks.
+- Store them in an air-tight container and keep them refrigerated for them to last for a few weeks.

-8 Do’s & Don’ts Of Breaking Navratri Fast
+8 Critical Do’s & Don’ts Of Breaking Navratri Fast

 - Start with a light and simple meal.